halfriver/Python-Practice/README.md

 Flames is an interesting game that people play to learn about their relationships.
 Flames is named after the acronym: Friends, Lovers, Affectionate, Marriage, Enemies, and Siblings.
 It is a popular game among young people, especially those beginning to explore the world of crushes.
 Learn more about Flames [here](https://medium.com/@ritwika285/how-to-play-flames-game-890edc7bf3d) or [here](https://www.wikihow.com/Play-%22Flame%22)

 ### Pomodoro Timer
-Create a Pomodoro Timer.
+- Create a timer that follows the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).

-Pomodoro Timer is a time management method.
-The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
-These intervals are named pomodoros, the plural in English of the Italian word pomodoro (tomato), after the tomato-shaped kitchen timer that Cirillo used as a university student.
+- The Pomodoro technique is a time management method used to break down work into 25-minute intervals separated by 5-minute breaks.
+After every 4 cycles of work, take a longer break of 15-30 minutes.
-There are six steps in the original technique:

-Decide on the task to be done.
-Set the pomodoro timer (traditionally to 25 minutes).
-Work on the task.
-End work when the timer rings and put a checkmark on a piece of paper.
-If you have fewer than four checkmarks, take a short break (35 minutes), then go to step 2.
-After four pomodoros, take a longer break (1530 minutes), reset your checkmark count to zero, then go to step 1. to know more about Pomodoro Timer [click here](https://en.wikipedia.org/wiki/Pomodoro_Technique)

 ### Scarne's Dice

-Turn-based dice game where players score points by rolling a die and then: if they roll a 1, score no points and lose their turn, if they roll a 2 to 6: add the rolled value to their points choose to either reroll or keep their score and end their turn.
-The winner is the first player that reaches (or exceeds) 100 points.
+- Make a turn-based dice game where players compete to reach (or exceed) 100 points by rolling a die.
+- Rolling a 1 scores no points and the roller loses their turn.
+- Upon rolling a 2 to 6, the player can choose to either reroll or end their turn.
+Ending their turn adds the number they rolled to the number of points.
+A player can reroll as many times as they’d like on their turn.

 ### GoogleCase